 History of D-Day and World War 2

-WWII resulted in significant casualties, estimated between 50 to 85 million, with a large number of civilian deaths, particularly in the Soviet Union and China.
-The war also included events such as the Holocaust, systematic starvation, and disease.
+The war's scale was unprecedented, with over 100 million personnel from more than 30 countries participating.
+Entire economies, industries, and scientific capabilities were mobilized to support the war effort.
+The conflict resulted in a staggering number of casualties, estimated between 50 to 85 million, with a disproportionate number of civilian deaths, particularly in the Soviet Union and China.
+The war also saw horrific atrocities, including the Holocaust, systematic starvation and widespread disease.

-Aircraft were important in the conflict, contributing to strategic bombing campaigns that targeted enemy infrastructure and morale.
-The war saw notable technological advancements, including the development and use of nuclear weapons.
-The atomic bombings of Hiroshima (august 6, 1945) and Nagasaki (august 9, 1945) in August 1945 led to the war's end and marked the beginning of the nuclear age.
+Aircraft played a crucial role in the war, with both sides engaging in strategic bombing campaigns targeting enemy infrastructure and morale.
+The conflict also witnessed significant technological advancements, including the development and use of nuclear weapons.
+The atomic bombings of Hiroshima (August 6, 1945) and Nagasaki (August 9, 1945) in August 1945 brought the war to a devastating end and marked the beginning of the nuclear age.

 What's new?